 Step 4: Adopt a Mobile-First Strategy

-Recent statistics reveal that there are 1.6 billion Chinese mobile users, 75% of whom transact with e-commerce platforms using these devices.
+According to recent statistics, there are 1.6 billion Chinese mobile users, 75% of whom transact with e-commerce platforms via mobile devices.
 With these statistics in mind, it’s not just about having a mobile-optimized website anymore.
 It’s about designing a clean mobile-first site, building a mobile app, and personalizing the experience.
 Prioritize your mobile site for a personalized user experience.
 Tap into the mobile app arena to create loyal customers and drive them further down your sales funnel.
 Additionally, use shorter product titles and descriptions, common eye-catching keywords, and fast-loading images with clearly visible features and benefits.

 Step 5: Provide the Right Payment Methods